AntonioNoack/RemsTsunamis/Report.md

 ### Critical Setups

-Both sub-critical and super-critical setup types share a common mathematical formula, so they are implemented together in CriticalFlowSetup.
+Both sub-critical and super-critical setup types share a common mathematical formula, so they are implemented together in *CriticalFlowSetup*.
 Additionally, the shape can be influenced using the "power" parameter, which was 2 (polynomial of 2nd degree) in the C++ experiments.
+In the inspector, the Froude number is computed in real-time, when any parameter is changed.

 ### GMT Track Setup

 The first tsunami type, that was explored in the Tsunami Lab module was an artificial sine-shaped tsunami.
 It was a one-dimensional track from the coast near Tohoku towards the ocean, and extracted using GMT.
 The extensions can read these files as well, and uses the CSV Reader of Rem's Engine, that I originally added for tests for the "Big Data" module.

 ### Tsunami in a Pool

 As a first tsunami test, a pool with artificial displacement was used in C++.
-This setup can be re-created using the PoolSetup class.
+This setup can be re-created using the *PoolSetup* class.
+*PoolSetup* additionally allows to set a custom size for the displacement.

 ### NetCDF Setups